Board-King-Free-Rolls/.github/profile/README.md

 When you start a game of Board Kings, you’ll have the chance to roll the dice.
 Normally, you would need to spend Bucks to do this, but with Free Rolls, you can roll without the cost.
 Each Free Roll provides you with a set of dice rolls.
 For instance, you might get one, two, or even three Free Rolls per day, depending on the current game update or event.

-## How to Get Free Rolls in January 2025?
+## How to Get Free Rolls in March 2025?

 In January 2025, there are several ways to earn Free Rolls in Board Kings.
 Players can take advantage of the game’s events, promotions, and daily bonuses.
 Here are some of the ways you can get Free Rolls this month: